All Products

 Note

-EAS pulls images from ACR without authentication when the registry and service use the same Alibaba Cloud account and region.
-No username or password needed.
+EAS pulls images from ACR without authentication when registry and service belong to same Alibaba Cloud account and region.

-Build a production-grade Flask and Gunicorn web service image on an ECS instance, push it to ACR, and deploy it to EAS.
+This example builds a Flask and Gunicorn web service image on an ECS instance, pushes the image to ACR, and deploys it to EAS.

-• Virtual Private Cloud (VPC): Your EAS service, ECS instance, and ACR registry must use the same VPC for stable, secure image transfers.
+• Virtual Private Cloud (VPC): EAS service, ECS instance, and ACR registry must use same VPC for stable, secure image transfers.

-• Container Registry (ACR): An ACR Enterprise Edition instance with a namespace and image repository.
+• Container Registry (ACR): ACR Enterprise Edition instance with configured namespace and image repository.
 See Use an Enterprise Edition instance to push and pull images.

-• Development environment: An ECS instance with this configuration:
+• Development environment: ECS instance with Docker installed and this configuration:

 Note